 Configuring OpenVMS Clusters for Availability 8.6 Configuring Multiple LANs

 8.6.2 Configuring Two LAN Segments

 Figure 8-2 shows a sample configuration for an OpenVMS Cluster system connected to two different LAN segments.
-The configuration includes Alpha and VAX nodes, satellites, and two bridges.
+The configuration includes Integrity server and Alpha nodes, satellites, and two bridges.